-Interested in planning an event to help spread awareness about concussions?
+Interested in planning an event in conjunction with National Concussion Awareness Day?
 We can help!

 The Concussion Awareness Now (CAN) team has planned our fair share of events, and now we're passing on everything we know to you!
-Whether you're hosting something in honor of Brain Injury Awareness Month in March, National Concussion Awareness Day in September, or planning an event on your own timeline, use our checklist to ensure you have the best event possible!
+Whether you're hosting something in honor of National Concussion Awareness Day on Friday, September 20 or planning an event on your own timeline, use our checklist to ensure you have the best event possible!